"There are many little ways to enlarge your child's world. Love of books is the best of all" Jacqueline Kennedy

 2015.
 Mendeley is launching Recently Read feature

-Mendeley has introduced a new feature called "Recently Read" to enhance the user experience across devices.
-This feature automatically saves the reading position for the 20 most recently read PDFs, allowing users to seamlessly continue reading on any device.
-For instance, if a user starts reading an article on their desktop computer, they can continue reading it on their tablet or phone without losing their place.
-This feature is available for Mendeley Desktop (v1.14) on Win/Mac/Linux and iOS (v2.6).
-The company plans to implement this feature on Mendeley for Android and Web Library in the near future.
-In addition to Recently Read, the latest update also includes high-quality DOI lookups and full-screen tabs on MacOS.
+Research article management software Mendeley has introduced a new “Recently Read” feature that automatically saves the reading position of the last 20 read PDFs, allowing users to easily continue reading on any device.
+For example, if a user starts reading an article on a desktop, they can continue reading on a tablet or a phone without losing their progress.
+The feature is available in Mendeley Desktop (v1.14) on Windows/Mac/Linux and iOS (v2.6).
+The company plans to bring the feature to Mendeley for Android and Web Library in the near future.
+In addition to the “Recently Read” feature, the latest update also includes high-quality DOI search and full-screen tabs on MacOS.

 2012.
 Zotero 3.0 is now a standalone software for Mac, Windows, and Linux

-Zotero 3.0 has been released, and it comes with significant changes from previous versions.
+Zotero 3.0 has been released and it comes with significant changes from previous versions.
 One of the major changes is the ability to run independently of Firefox browser.
-This standalone version of Zotero, available for Mac, Windows, and Linux, retains the same functionality as the previous Firefox-based version but allows users to use Zotero with other browsers, such as Google Chrome and Apple Safari.
+This standalone version of Zotero, available for Mac, Windows and Linux, retains the same functionality as the previous Firefox-based version but allows users to use Zotero with other browsers, such as Google Chrome and Apple Safari.
 Along with the standalone version, Zotero 3.0 introduces several new features.
 One such feature is duplicate detection, which has been heavily requested for years.
 An elegant interface allows users to find and merge duplicate items.
 Additionally, there is a new word processor integration with a streamlined dialog box that enables users to quickly and efficiently add references to documents.
 References in word processing documents are now easily shareable with other Zotero users without using groups and even with people using other compatible software.

 Author: Laura Candler